SamirTalwar/monospacedmonologues.com/content/posts/2013-06-27--simplifying-your-design-with-higher-order-functions.md

 is going to be talking about what I covered in the talk.
 A written version of it, if you will.

 We started with me.
-In case you were wondering, I’m Samir.
-In my defence, my audience didn’t necessarily know this.
+In case you were wondering, I'm Samir.
+In my defence, my audience didn't necessarily know this.
 So I showed them this
 tweet:

 > /\* Temporary hack \*/.
 Oh really? \`git blame\` says you wrote that